Project Details

 Project Overview

 To address these challenges, DIB began with a consulting process—meeting with different user groups including the Chapel team, music department, and IT staff—to fully understand the requirements of the space.
-From there, the College opted for a staged approach to upgrade works.
+From there, the college opted for a staged approach to upgrade works.

 Stage one focused on projection, replacing outdated models with brighter, higher resolution, and reliable Epson laser projectors.
-Stage two went deeper, rebuilding the AV back and brain with Extron audio processing and control, new amplifiers, and careful re-tuning of the Chapel’s many speakers and channels.
+Stage two went deeper, rebuilding the AV backbone with Extron audio processing and control, new amplifiers, and careful re-tuning of the Chapel’s many speakers and channels.
 Due to its unique shape and required coverage pattern, engineers spent two days professionally balancing the room to achieve even, high-quality sound coverage, then locked down the system so day-to-day users couldn’t accidentally change critical settings.

 Smaller but important improvements were also added.
 A foldback speaker was hidden inside the lectern, ensuring presenters hear themselves clearly without the distracting “delayed echo” caused by reflected sound.
 A rear-facing confidence monitor now allows speakers to view slides, notes, or a countdown timer without turning away from the audience.
 For everyday use, a Bluetooth wall panel makes it simple to connect a phone or laptop for music playback.